dsdanielpark/ExceptNotifier/documents/DEV_NOTE.md

 <br>

 ## Python and IPython
 I tried to keep the same structure for both Python and Ipython, but I noticed that the behavior of traceback and ExceptBase is slightly different.
 Significant development has already been carried out with a focus on operation in Python, and it was confirmed that some of the return values ​​are different because IPython's traceback message inevitably includes information about the cell.
-So we construct a new class to override in IPython.
+So I construct a new class to override in IPython.
 A brush that can be integrated for this

 <br>